 Each year, thousands of people are diagnosed with leukemia, lymphoma, or certain immune system or genetic metabolic disorder.
 Many of these patients need an umbilical cord blood or bone marrow transplant (also called a BMT).
 Because the qualities that make a suitable match for bone marrow or umbilical cord blood are inherited, a match from a sibling or other family member is often checked first.
-However, 70 percent of patients will not find a matching donor in their family.
+However, 70% of patients do not have a fully-matched donor in their family.
 For these patients, a transplant of bone marrow or cord blood from an unrelated donor may be their only transplant option.

 A bone marrow or cord blood transplant replaces diseased blood-forming cells with healthy cells.
 Cells for a transplant can come from the marrow of a donor or from the blood of the umbilical cord collected after a baby is born.
 Sometimes special qualities of umbilical cord blood make it a better choice of blood-forming cells for transplant.

-Learn how umbilical cord blood may be helpful and how the Stem Cell Acts of 2005 and 2010 are helping patients.
+Learn how umbilical cord blood may be helpful and how these acts are helping patients.

 The chances of a successful bone marrow or cord blood transplant are better when the blood-forming cells are from a donor who closely matches the patient.
 However, studies show that cord blood may not need to match as closely as is necessary for a marrow donor.
 Umbilical cord blood may be especially promising for: